|home | our members | how to join | club events | clothing | sales & wants | useful info | spyder section | facebook|

 Since getting the car back into my garage I have been working on lots of basic maintenance over the winter, new tyres, shocks, a new exhaust, steering overhaul, and general lubrication and adjustment.
 I've just replaced the front ball-joints and had a full rolling-road tune and carb balance.
 The car goes much better now but I need to adjust the drum brakes fairly often to get it to stop properly.

-It may take me some time to get the car to the level of specification and condition that I am aiming for, but whatever state the car is in when the Summer finally comes, I hope to get to as many events as possible during 2017 and to meet some old Club Member friends as well as new Speedster enthusiasts.
+It may take me some time to get the car to the level of specification and condition that I am aiming for, but whatever state the car is in when the Spring comes, I hope to get to as many events as possible and to meet some old Club Member friends as well as new Speedster enthusiasts.